copernicus-mogley/zkav.club/opportunities/archivist/README.md

 *Part-time coordinator role · ~10 hours/week · mostly async*

-You’re the person who makes sure the source survives.
+You’re the person who turns recorded conversations into durable archive items that remain usable years later.

+Archivists ultimately work for people who will discover these recordings years from now.

+This role is a good fit for people who enjoy organizing messy information and making sure important things don’t disappear.

+The Archivist helps ensure the Zk Av Club archive remains consistent, searchable, and usable across platforms like Internet Archive and our public metadata repository.

 **What you do**

-* Turn a pile of files into a real archive item: source, credits, consent notes (who approved what, and any boundaries), context, and a clean handoff.
+* Turn messy recording folders into real archive items: source files, credits, consent notes (who approved what, and any boundaries), context, and a clean handoff.

-* Decide what details actually matter for each item type: keep templates sane, evolve the schema as the archive grows.
+* Decide what details actually matter for each item type: keep templates simple and evolve the metadata schema as the archive grows.

 * Work with other coordinators to pull the pieces together (audio/video from the post-production coordinator, text from the Storyteller, and any missing pieces).